nicnikcevic/sink-test/DALI_APP_Andrew_Heller_README.md

 ## What I worked on
 I created the GameCardView.
 This is how each individual game is shown.
 I also changed the profile page to look a lot cleaner and work better with our games.
 I implemented the pseudocode for how to interact with the server for when we add a game.
 I made sure fetching games with the new information would also work.
 I also implemented a UI Frankie created for the UI so it would work with how the tutorial worked.
 Also, there were a lot of issues when fetching the games from the server so I fixed that which took a surprising amount of time.

+## Notes
+The three of us put approximately the same amount of time into this project as for the past three Saturdays we worked on it together.
+While we did do things individually during those work sessions, we all played some part in each aspect of the app.
+The master README has some additional details on where we plan to go with this and a few other general details.